Selfridges latest project involves, well, a lot of projecting.

 Because they’ve opened a cinema.

 In fact, it’s the first permanent department store cinema in the world.
 It’s got three screens in total: a 70-seat main screen, a second 59-seater, and a third 28-seater, and they’re all filled with curved rows of lush, reclining Norwegian seats.
 Quite what makes a Norwegian seat more comfortable, we’re not sure, but it sounds pretty lavish.

 Image: Matt Writtle

-They’re bing operated by the peeps at Olympic Studios, who already run two boutique cinemas in Barnes & Battersea.
+They’re being operated by the peeps at Olympic Studios, who already run two boutique cinemas in Barnes & Battersea.
 And luxury aside, the thing that makes the Olympic-operated screens great is the sound.
 Here, they’ve installed some “recording-studio-quality” speakers that can both shake the earth and make a single perfect pin-drop.
 Such is their dedication to the decibels, they’ve even sourced popcorn bags that don’t rustle.

 The Cinema at Selfridges | 400 Oxford Street, W1A 1AB

 Fancy something to eat while you’re there?
 Check out the Brasserie of Light